scy/knowledge/src/business.md

 It also suggests increasing your price by not thinking about your costs plus a decent margin, but about the value you provide to your customers.

+The third chapter points out that the goal is not reaching a one-time success, for example the first ten customers, but building "a system that outputs a repeatable customer throughput rate, for example ten new customers a week".

 ## Quotes

 ### Ash Maurya: Scaling Lean